Powered by SchoolDash

 Environment: Above average.
 Air pollution and traffic accidents are very low, while crime is quite high.

-Disadvantaged pupils: About average.
+Disadvantaged pupils: Below average.
 Progress up to age 16 is below average.
 Destinations at 16 are excellent.
 Progress at 16-18 is poor.
-Destinations at 18 (allowing for attainment) are about average.
+Destinations at 18 (allowing for attainment) are poor.

 Representation: Slightly out of balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is out of balance with the local community.
 Show details